What is the Forest of Reading?

 The Forest of Reading Festival is the annual culmination and celebration of the Forest of Reading that happens in-person every May, bringing together young readers, authors, illustrators, teachers, library staff and parents.
 Since 2021 the addition of digital Award ceremonies help the program reach audiences near and far.

 The Forest of Reading engages readers with books they enjoy by selecting Canadian books they actually want to read and supporting programming at the library and school level.
 A love of reading permeates throughout a reader’s entire life.
 Reading for fun positively impacts a reader — both in and outside of school.
 These readers experience higher rates of school achievement (in all subjects), higher rates of post-secondary education, and increased social and civic engagement, and overall, better employment, better health, and strong life satisfaction.*

 We work towards removing barriers for readers to access our titles — that’s why all nominated books are available in accessible formats for readers with perceptual and print disabilities.
 By focusing on reading for pleasure through unique programming, unique books, and the unique experiences of the Festival of Trees events, we provide ample opportunities for all readers — including reluctant readers – to become lifelong readers.

 *Source: Reading for Joy, P4E, 2011

 Ways to Promote the Forest of Reading & Festival

-We ask all publishers to please promote the Forest of Reading Awards, presented in partnership with CBC Books.
-This is a great opportunity to not only promote the Forest of Reading, but your own nominated titles and authors.
+We ask all publishers to please promote the Forest of Reading Awards as this is a great opportunity to not only promote the Forest of Reading, but your own nominated titles and authors.

 Here are some ideas on how to promote it: